Event Branding: The 2020 Guide

 As fun as the SME brand is, they manage to make a strong choice for SMMW that compliments the overall company brand yet is distinct from it: Beaches.
-When you got to SMMW you are immediately struck by the palm trees, the bright colors and the overwhelming sensation that you’re at a beach in the Pacific Ocean and not a convention center in San Diego.
+When you got to SMMW you are immediately struck by the palm trees, the sepia and beach-toned colors, and the overwhelming sensation that you’re at a beach in the Pacific Ocean and not a convention center in San Diego.

 However your brand doesn’t have to be tropical to be strong.
 The analytics company, InsightSquared capitalized on their Boston roots by hosting their first user conference at Fenway Park:

 And Apple of course is known for their sleek and simple design:

 Note: If you’re hosting a trade show, your branding options may be more limited to make room for all of the vendors that will be in attendance.
 Still, you have plenty of options.

 If you’re looking for some more event design tips download our Event Design Handbook:

 As you’re branding your event, it’s important to keep in mind how you’ll still target the types of people attending your event including the experiences, the content, and the connections they’re looking to make.